SRTM & Ordnance Survey Elevation Data in PHP

 I expect the main use for the code will be to generate spot elevation data or profile charts for hiking or cycling.
 So here's a demo:

-- Using a mouse?
-Move it over the map to see the elevation for the mouse position
+- Mouse users: mouse over the map to see the elevation for the mouse position

-- Click or tap any two points on the map to generate a profile image under the map
+- Anyone: click or tap any two points on the map to generate a profile image under the map

 Which data set to use?
 For most cases probably the SRTM data is the best bet.
 SRTM data was obtained using the NASA Space Shuttle and provides a 90m data grid data for most of the world.
 My code expects to see Version 4.1 data files in the 5x5 degree GeoTIFF format.
 This means that the UK is covered using just 6 files (around 412MB in total).
 Or 5 files if you don't mind chopping off a very small chunk of Cornwall!